Mexican drug war: Background

-Due to its location, Mexico has long been used as a staging and transshipment point for narcotics and contraband between Latin America and U.S. markets.
-Mexican bootleggers supplied alcohol to American gangsters throughout Prohibition in the United States, and the onset of the illegal drug trade with the U.S. began when Prohibition came to an end in 1933.
-Near the end of the 1960s, Mexicans started to smuggle drugs on a major scale.
+Due to its location, Mexico has long been used as a staging and transshipment point for narcotics and contraband between Latin America and United States markets.
+Mexican bootleggers supplied alcohol to American gangsters throughout Prohibition in the U.S., and the onset of the illegal drug trade with the U.S. began when Prohibition came to an end in 1933.
 In 1940, under president Lázaro Cárdenas and the impulsion of Mexican psychiatrist Leopoldo Salazar Viniegra, Mexico legalized all drugs, in an early attempt to prevent the development of illegal drug trafficking organizations.
 The law was in effect for about 5 months when the Mexican government repealed it, allegedly under the increasing economic and political pressure from the U.S.

+During World War II, the United States experienced shortages of medical morphine after opium supplies from Asia were disrupted by the Pacific War.
+In response, Mexican authorities, in cooperation with U.S. officials, expanded regulated opium poppy cultivation in northwestern Mexico, including rural areas surrounding Culiacán in the state of Sinaloa.
+Farmers in the mountainous regions of Sierra Madre Occidental near Culiacán, produced opium that was processed into legal morphine for wartime medical use by Allied forces.
+Although the program ended after 1945, the agricultural knowledge, smuggling routes, and local intermediary networks developed during the wartime period persisted.
+Historians and criminologists have identified these postwar networks as an early foundation for later illicit drug trafficking organizations in Sinaloa.

-During the 1960s and 1970s, Mexico participated in a series of United States–backed anti-narcotics initiatives, including Operation Intercept and Operation Condor.
+From the late 1960s to the early 1970s, with the rapid surge in recreational drug use in the U.S., the production of narcotics in Mexico, particularly marijuana, expanded exponentially, and Mexican criminals started to smuggle drugs on a major scale.
+During the 1960s and 1970s, Mexico participated in a series of U.S.-backed anti-narcotics initiatives, including Operation Intercept and Operation Condor.
 These operations were formally justified on the grounds of combating the cultivation of opium poppies and marijuana in Mexico's so-called "Golden Triangle" region, an area encompassing parts of the states of Sinaloa, Durango, and Chihuahua.